 3. MS Office Is A Primary Target

 The cost of average data breach has increased by 6.4%.
-Where the global average stands at $3.86 million, in the US it amounts to $7.91 million implying that US businesses are most susceptible to a breach.
+Furthermore, the global average stands at $3.86 million, in the US it amounts to $7.91 million implying that US businesses are most susceptible to a breach.

-As the name implies, ransomware hijacks sensitive data and information of a company and demands a ransom (preferably in bit coin).
-These attacks have costed $11.5 billion to businesses and individuals as a whole this year.
-Local government entities are pinned as a main target for ransomware attacks.
+As the name implies, ransomware hijacks sensitive data and information of a company and demands a ransom (preferably in bitcoin).
+Moreover, these attacks have costed $11.5 billion to businesses and individuals as a whole this year.
+As a result, Local government entities are pinned as a main target for ransomware attacks.

 6. Global Cost Of Malware to Spike

 7. Rise in Crypto-Jacking

 Viruses and malware are capable of tunneling their way into mobile devices.
 In the case of androids, older versions will not be eligible security updates making them vulnerable to attack. iPhones on the other hand become vulnerable to mobile malware if the device is jail broken and has downloaded third-party apps.
 However, statistics suggest that 24,000 malicious apps are blocked every day which are hidden in both apple and android app stores.